Languages of Uttar Pradesh: Inventories

 Linguists generally distinguish the terms "language" and "dialects" on the basis of 'mutual comprehension'.
 The Indian census uses two specific classifications in a distinctive way: (1) 'language' and (2) 'mother tongue'.
 The 'mother tongues' are grouped within each 'language'.
 Many 'mother tongues' so defined would be considered a language rather than a dialect by linguistic standards.
 This is specifically the case for many 'mother tongues' with tens of millions of speakers that are officially grouped under the 'language' Hindi.

 Official languages

 The languages of state administration are Hindi, established by the Uttar Pradesh Official Language Act, 1951, and Urdu, established by the Amendment to the same in 1989.

 Other languages

 Awadhi

 It is a major language spoken in the Awadh region of Uttar Pradesh.

 Bagheli

-It is spoken in Southeast corner of the state encompassing Banda, Chitrakoot and Southern parts of Prayagraj, Mirzapur and Sonbhadra districts.
+It is spoken in Southeast corner of the state encompassing Banda, Chitrakoot and Southern parts of Prayagraj districts.

 Bhojpuri

 Bhojpuri is an Indo-Aryan language predominantly spoken in the Bhojpur-Purvanchal region located in the eastern part of Uttar Pradesh.
-It is widely spoken in several districts of Uttar Pradesh, including Varanasi, Gorakhpur, Ballia, Deoria, Kushinagar, Sant Kabir Nagar, Maharajganj, Chandauli, Mau,Ghazipur, Basti, Ambedkar Nagar and Azamgarh.
+It is widely spoken in several districts of Uttar Pradesh, including Varanasi, Gorakhpur, Ballia, Deoria, Kushinagar, Sant Kabir Nagar, Maharajganj, Chandauli, Mau, Siddharthnagar, Ghazipur, Sonbhadra, Jaunpur, Basti, Mirzapur, Ambedkar Nagar and Azamgarh.